Gorilla Trekking Eligibility. Can you be allowed to see gorillas? Everything you need to know.

 Even the easier tracking zones are "not a walk in the park", and you will be breathless faster than expected.
 The physical demands notwithstanding, the experience is still wonderful and we highly recommend it.

-Gorilla Trekking For Elderly & Disabled
+Gorilla Trekking For the Elderly & Disabled

 For older people who might not be able to handle so much of the physical demands, a much easier tracking zone can be arranged.

 This can also be done for older people who would have difficulty navigating the thick forest on their own.
-If you or someone you plan to travel with might find great difficult in navigating the forest due to old age or disability, you should talk with your travel consultant so that all the arrangements are made with this in mind.
+If you or someone you plan to travel with might find great difficulty in navigating the forest due to old age or disability, you should talk with your travel consultant so that all the arrangements are made with this in mind.

 Additional